pastas/pastas/doc/examples/2_TimeSeries_objects/2_TimeSeries_objects.rst

 Objective of the Pastas TimeSeries class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-“*To create one class that deals with all user-provided time series and
+"*To create one class that deals with all user-provided time series and
-the manipulations of the series while maintaining the original series.*”
+the manipulations of the series while maintaining the original series.*"

 Desired Capabilities:
 ~~~~~~~~~~~~~~~~~~~~~